Rockshots & the Club scene in the 90s

 Not just any 8 years though...

-Probably the most important 8 years imaginable, in terms of the truly seismic changes in Dance music that took place.
+Probably the most important 8 years imaginable, in terms of the truly seismic changes in UK Dance music & Club culture that took place on our watch.

 We'd had both feet pressed hard, on the musical accelerator of an exploding city, whilst all that decadent, huggy, 'other-worldliness' was going down fresh, for the very first time.